ephread/inkgd/docs/source/advanced/using_inkplayer.rst

    the JSON bytecode.

-2. It unifies Ink's original handlers and *inkgd* custom signals under a same set of consistent signals.
+2. It unifies Ink's original handlers and *inkgd* custom signals under the same set of consistent signals.

-3. It adds convenience methods to save and load the story state.
+3. It adds convenient methods to save and load the story state.

 4. It simplifies certain APIs, such as :ref:`evaluate_function<class_inkplayer_evaluate_function>`